thebadams/Pokemon-TCG-App/README.md

 # Description

-Rutgers Coding Bootcamp Project.
-Using the MVC method.
+Rutgers Coding Bootcamp Project, using the MVC method.

 # Table of Contents
   * [Installation](#Installation)